MoAD and the Courtyard Cafe are open. There may be building works during your visit. Learn more

 This black and white photograph shows three individuals standing on the platform at the weatherboard Canberra Railway Station on 8 May 1927.
 In the distance you can see the open doors of a train and people walking down the platform with luggage.
 Some other people are sheltering close to the railway station building.
 The weather looks cool and windy.
 On the left is Prime Minister Stanley Melbourne Bruce dressed in a dark suit with white shirt and dark tie over which is a belted trench coat in a lighter shade

 Prime Minister Stanley Melbourne Bruce, Mrs Ethel Bruce and Chair of the Federal Capital Commission, John Butters, waiting at a windy Canberra Railway Station to greet the Duke and Duchess of York, 8 May 1927.
-Credit: Photograph by William J Mildenhall NAA: A3560, 3092
+Photograph by William J Mildenhall, NAA: A3560, 3092

 This black and white photograph lets us peek over the edge of the carpeted floor of the white timber Royal dais constructed at York Park for the official party to watch the Troop Review.
 On the left, a seated Mrs Ethel Bruce chats with the Duchess of York.
 Ethel is dressed in a dark, luxurious fur coat with cloche hat and gloves.
 The Duchess is richly dressed in a pale-coloured lustrous dress with elaborate embroidery and a fur-trimmed cape, cloche hat and white gloves.
 Prime Minister Bruce, in top hat and

 Mrs Ethel Bruce and the Duchess of York chat as Prime Minister Stanley Melbourne Bruce takes his seat on the Royal dais next to Lady Stonehaven, the wife of the Governor-General.
-Credit: Photograph by William J Mildenhall NAA: A3560, 3033
+Photograph by William J Mildenhall, NAA: A3560, 3033

-Whether Mrs Bruce actually needed to produce her tickets is uncertain.
+Whether Mrs Bruce actually needed to produce her tickets or used the maps provided is uncertain.
 As a member of the official party, she would have been well known to the organisers and ushers and this may account for their pristine condition.

-Photograph of a brown ticket displaying an overlay of a building indicating the entry way.
+A brown ticket displaying an overlay of Parliament House indicating the entry way.

 Photograph of an orange ticket displaying an overlay of the Senate Chamber and its galleries.